Belindahcarrillo/ps239T-final-project/README.md

 # ps239T-final-project

-Short Description
+# Short Description
 Give a short, 1-2 paragraph description of your project.
 Focus on the code, not the theoretical / substantive / academic side of things.

-Dependencies
+# Dependencies
-List what software your code depends on, as well as version numbers, like so:.
+List what software your code depends on, as well as version numbers, like so:

-R, version 3.1
+R, version 3.4.4
 Python, version 2.7, Anaconda distribution.
 (In your scripts, includes commands that install required packages.)

-Files
+# Files
 List all other files contained in the repo, along with a brief description of each one, like so:

-Data
+## Data
 polity.csv: The PolityVI dataset, available here: http://www.systemicpeace.org/inscrdata.html nyt.csv: Contains data from the New York Times API collected via collect-nyt.ipynb .
 Includes information on all articles containing the term "Programmer Cat", 1980-2010. analysis-dataset.csv: The final Analysis Dataset derived from the raw data above.
 It includes country-year values for all UN countries 1980-2010, with observations for the following variables: